 But I am not Bipolar.
 I am Bipolar II.
 I was not successfully diagnosed as such until I was 46 years old, 25 years after that first collapse.
 Knowing the difference between Bipolar and Bipolar II is a matter of life and death.
 I didn’t write BrainStorm to tell my story.
 I wrote BrainStorm to save lives.

-BrainStorm: From Brutality to Blessing on the Bipolar Spectrum is a memoir that contains several important appendices as well as practical information throughout, this book describes my journey from sickness to health, from mental incapacity to mental wellness, from the brink of suicide to a vibrant, productive, and happy life.
+BrainStorm: From Bruised to Blessed on the Bipolar Spectrum is a memoir that contains several important appendices as well as practical information throughout, this book describes my journey from sickness to health, from mental incapacity to mental wellness, from the brink of suicide to a vibrant, productive, and happy life.
 BrainStorm is one woman’s journey from devastation to health, offering hope, understanding, and a solution to those who suffer with Bipolar II and their loved ones.
 You can survive, you can thrive.
 There is a path to healing.
 BrainStorm also provides essential, life-saving information to mental health practitioners of all kinds, who have consistently misdiagnosed and thus unintentionally harmed their Bipolar II patients.

 This disease almost killed me.
 Now that I am living fully with it well managed through multiple strategies, I am passionate about helping people who are suffering from depression and mental illness.
 Like Kay Redfield Jamison’s An Unquiet Mind: A Memoir of Moods and Madness (Vintage, 1996), it is my hope that BrainStorm will be a lifeline for people suffering from any kind of depression, especially Bipolar II.
 And show them there is a path to healing.